Amanmeena0/Amanmeena0/README.md

 📅 June 2025  – July 2025
 📍 Delhi, India

-- Engineered a RAG-based chatbot for DGFT using LangChain, ChromaDB, and Gemini LLM, delivering 99\% accurate responses with real-time, up-to-date data handling.
+- Engineered a **RAG-based chatbot** for DGFT using **LangChain, ChromaDB, and Gemini LLM**, delivering **99\% accurate responses** with real-time, up-to-date data handling.
-- Scaled the system to handle 100K+ concurrent requests, ensuring high availability and low-latency performance.
+- Scaled the system to **Handle 100K+ concurrent requests**, ensuring high availability and low-latency performance.
-- Built and optimised data pipelines to process 100+ documents, transforming unstructured trade data into a robust knowledge base.
+- Built and optimised **Data pipelines to process 100+ documents**, transforming unstructured trade data into a robust knowledge base.
-- Integrated APIs and automated workflows, significantly reducing manual effort and improving end-to-end system efficiency.
+- **Integrated APIs and automated workflows**, significantly reducing manual effort and improving end-to-end system efficiency.

 ## 🤝 Connect With Me